 Upper Trinity Regional Water District (UTRWD) is currently working with landowners to purchase property within the Lake Ralph Hall project boundary.
 We recognize that landowners have questions and concerns during the process.
 We have worked diligently over the last decade or longer to meet with each and every property owner affected to determine the best way to acquire the property necessary for the project, while still meeting the needs of the landowner.

-With this approach, UTRWD has acquired approximately 80% of the land needed for the project without a single condemnation (eminent domain) case.
+With this approach, UTRWD has acquired approximately 95% of the land needed for the project.
 If your land is needed for the Lake Ralph Hall project, it is likely that you have already been contacted.
 If you have questions, feel free to contact our Manager of Property Services at 972-219-1228 or stop by our Lake Office at 10910 Hwy 34, just north of Ladonia.

-In addition to the lake project, a new raw water pipeline will be built to carry the water from Lake Ralph Hall to UTRWD's system.
-Engineers are currently identifying and analyzing the best route for the pipeline.
-Once the pipeline route is finalized, all affected property owners will be notified and UTRWD will begin the process to acquire the necessary easements for this approximately 32-mile pipeline.
+In addition to the lake project, a new raw water pipeline is being built to carry the water from Lake Ralph Hall to UTRWD's system.
+Engineers have finalized the pipeline route.
+All affected property owners have been notified, and UTRWD is in the process of acquiring the necessary easements for this approximately 32-mile pipeline.
 While we know that installing a pipeline across your property can be disruptive, UTRWD has a great track record of working with property owners to lessen any impacts to the extent possible.